-- Request for state-designated basis boost ("extraordinary circumstances" only) - All documentation necessary to meet requirements for (Scoring Criteria) Minority- and Women-Owned Business Engagement, if seeking points under the "Project Team Eligibility" option. - (optional) Qualifications Determination - Applicants may, but are not required to, submit all documentation necessary to pass (Threshold Criteria) Experience, Capacity, and Performance Requirements for General Partner and Developer Entities during the Pre-Application review stage.
-Applicants also have the option to meet this requirement at the Full Application stage. - To receive a full Threshold review at Pre-Application under this section, the Applicant must have the Project Team and construction type finalized by Pre-Application.
-If either is "To Be Determined," DCA will not conduct a team qualifications review during the Pre-Application review phase. - Please note that Applicants that receive this approval during the Full Application stage are at greater risk of receiving point deductions under (Scoring Criteria) Application Completeness.
+- Request for state-a designated basis boost ("extraordinary circumstances" basis boostonly) - All documentation necessary to meet requirements for (Scoring Criteria) Minority- and

+Women-Owned Business Engagement, if seeking points under the "Project Team Eligibility" option.

+- (optional) Qualifications Determination - O Applicants may, but are not required to, submit all documentation necessary to pass-

+(Threshold Criteria) Experience, Capacity, and Performance Requirements for General Partner and Developer Entities during the Pre-Application review stage.
+Applicants also have the option to meet this requirement at the Full Application stage.

+To receive a full Threshold review at Pre-Application under this section, the Applicant must-have the Project Team and construction type finalized by Pre-Application.
+If either is "To Be-Determined," DCA will not conduct a team qualifications review during the Pre-Application review phase.
+These parties cannot change without DCA approval.

+• Please note that Applicants that receive this approval during the Full Application stage are at greater risk of receiving point deductions under (Scoring Criteria) Application Completeness.

-X. DCA EXPERIENCE AWARD LIMITATIONS
+VIII.
+Award AdjustmentDCA EXPERIENCE AWARD LIMITATIONS